CesarHuertaUADY/Proyecto_Fundamentos_IS/Requirements/README.md

 - FR005: The system will notify the user that it has received an update, as well as the changes included in it.**(C)**

-- FR006: the system will save and display the user's progress in completing the exercises by level and by topic . **(S)**
+- FR006: The system will save and display the user's progress in completing the exercises by level and by topic . **(S)**

 - FR007: The system will automatically mark when an exercise has been opened. **(S)**